radixdlt/docs/releases/drops.md

 # Delivery Milestones for Radix Public Network 1 (RPN-1)

-Last updated: Thursday, February 27, 2020
+Last updated: Friday, March 3, 2020

+(A consensus roadmap for RPN-1, RPN-2, and RPN-3 can be found [here](https://github.com/radixdlt/docs/blob/master/releases/consensus-roadmap.md).)

 When we looked at our development plan for our first public network (RPN-1), we decided to adopt an approach that would have four major milestones,